Chapa Dara District

-Chapa Dara District (چپه دره ولسوالۍ) is situated in the western part of Kunar Province, Afghanistan and borders Nuristan Province.
-The population is 27,500 (2006).
+Chapa Dara District (چپه دره ولسوالۍ) is situated in the western part of Kunar Province in eastern Afghanistan.
+It has a population of around 100,000 residents as of 2023.
+The majority are ethnic Pashtuns.
+There may also be some Pashai.
 The district consists of a mountainous terrain.
 The capital of the district is Chapa Dara.

-The district borders Nuristan Province to the north and northwest, Laghman Province to the southwest, and the Pech and Nurgal districts of Kunar Province to the east and south respectively.
+Chapa Dara District borders Nuristan Province to the north and northwest, Laghman Province to the southwest, and the Pech and Nurgal districts of Kunar Province to the east and south respectively.

-The population of the district is predominantly Pashtun and Pashai.
 In the Digal valley region, remnants of the Indo-Aryan Nangalami (Grangali) language is still spoken in two villages.

 History

 NATO helicopter crash

 On July 25, 2011, a NATO attack helicopter crashed in the Chapa Dara region.
 The Taliban claimed they shot it down.

 Government clearing operations

 On 22 October 2018, the Ministry of Defense claimed that they killed 11 insurgents in airstrikes and clearing operations in Chapa Dara.